deic-dk/files_sharding/README.md

    These are issued:
    - on redirects
    - when checking quotas, i.e. on all put and copy requests

- To lessen this extra load, quota and folder-slave-map query results are cached on the slave-nodes.
+ To lessen this extra load, quota and folder-slave-map query results are cached on the slave- nodes.